ayushkumar605575/Wallpaper_downloader/README.md

 # Hello Everyone
-This is a Wallpaper downloader made in Python language It uses concepts of threadings in Python and Web Scraping Using BeautifulSoup module
+This is a Wallpaper downloader made in Python language.
+It uses concepts of threadings in Python and Web Scraping using BeautifulSoup module.

-# Wallpaper Changer
+# Wallpaper_Downloader
 It is implemented using functional programming in python

-# Wallpaper Changer OOP
+# Wallpaper_Downloader_OOP
 It is implemented using Object-Oriented programming in python